NorfairKing/smos/smos-docs-site/pages/customisation-default.markdown

 }
 ```

-See [the golden test](https://github.com/NorfairKing/smos/blob/master/smos/test_resources/config/json/complete.json) for a more comprehensive example of all the possible options.
+See [this golden test](https://github.com/NorfairKing/smos/blob/master/smos/test_resources/config/json/complete.json) for a more comprehensive example of all the possible options.

 Smos can also be configured directly in Haskell.
 If you are looking to do that, please see [the respective guide](/customisation-haskell.html)